SaadAttieh/agent_lite/readme.md

 On the other end, the LLM APIs are quite low level, you need to parse tool invokations, track agent responses, tool outputs and user messages and most of this is done using untyped python dictionaries.

 If you want control, a library that is small enough to have a quick read through and edit, but still retaining a typesafe binding from python functions to agent tools, agent_lite is a Decent enough compromise.
 # Features:

+## How it works:

+1. Define your tools (python functions that take Pydantic models as inputs).
+1. Choose how to store the conversation with the agent (in-memory, database,)
+1. Decide if you need smart memory mamagement if token context sizes are limited or not.
+1. Define a system prompt.
+1. Submit a message.
+    *  The agent will invoke one or more of your python tools if necessary then produce a final response.
+    * The final response can be streamed for lower latency.
+    * The conversation is updated and stored according to your chosen strategy (in-memory, database, etc.).

 - The library is split into:
 - `core` (defining all the required types and interfaces) and